Start location: Derry Lodge (NO 040 934)

 Later, this was one of the main routes through the Cairngorms that drovers took their cattle.
 Due to the path's elevation, however, drovers did not bring the calves through here, instead using the lower Lairig an Laoigh (Calves Pass) to the east.
 It would have been used mainly by drovers trying to get to Braemar from Aviemore or Nethybridge.

-It may not seem like a very good valley for droving but that is because until droving died out local people were paid to go into the Cairngorm glens and clear the boulders to the side, a practice clearly no longer followed.
+The rough summit section may seem to indicate this would not have been a very good route for droving.
+However, until droving died out local people were paid to go into the Cairngorm glens and clear the boulders to the side, a practice clearly no longer followed.
 The Lairig Ghru is said to have been used for droving until about 1873.

-The path's high elevation and difficult route have claimed their share of lives.
+The Lairig Ghru's high elevation and difficult route have claimed their share of lives.
 Clach nan Taillerar commemorates the spot where a group of tailors perished while attempting to cross the pass due to a bet.